 Strategy of HanseYachts AG

 As one of the biggest suppliers of recreational yachts in the world, HanseYachts AG carries a special responsibility for the future.
 The company’s strategy encompasses growth, innovation leadership and responsibility for its employees.
 Since 2011, HanseYachts AG has been majority-owned by Aurelius AG.
-Thanks to a quality drive as well as the acquisition of several sailing yacht and motor yacht brands and the catamaran-builder PRIVILÈGE, HanseYachts AG’s revenue has doubled over the past six financial years.
+Thanks to a quality drive as well as the acquisition of several sailing yacht and motor yacht brands, HanseYachts AG’s revenue has doubled over the past six financial years.
 More than 80% of yachts sold are exported.

 Acquisition by Aurelius AG

-HanseYachts AG has adopted a multi-brand strategy, allowing it to address the diverse needs of sailors as well as owners of motor yachts and catamarans.
-This is why a further five brands have been added to the portfolio of the founding brand HANSE over the past five years.
-MOODY was acquired by HanseYachts AG in 2007, expanding the model range to include deck saloon sailing yachts and one aft cockpit yacht.
-DEHLER was acquired in 2009 and appeals to sailors with sporting ambitions.
+HanseYachts AG has adopted a multi-brand strategy, allowing it to address the diverse needs of sailors as well as owners of motor yachts.
+This is why a further five brands have been added to the portfolio of the founding brand, Hanse over the past five years.
+Moody was acquired by HanseYachts AG in 2007, expanding the model range to include deck saloon sailing yachts and one aft cockpit yacht.
+Dehler was acquired in 2009 and appeals to sailors with sporting ambitions.
 The acquisition of FJORD in 2005 and SEALINE in 2013 allowed HanseYachts AG to enter the market for motor yachts, which is two-and-a-half times bigger than the market for sailing yachts.
 The RYCK brand recently expanded its brand spectrum in the motorised segment.

 MyHanse Safety Cloud